Huepan (MH506r)

 Stephanie Wood

 A huepantli is a rough beam (in need of refinement) that was used in construction.
 This could be the original referent for the name as given in the gloss, but it does not match the visuals of the glyph, which are fully phonographic here.
-There was a famous Huepantzin in the Tlaxcala area.
-[See Luis Reyes García, La Escritura pictográfica en Tlaxcala, 1993, 110.]
+There was a famous Huepantzin in the Tlaxcala area at the time of the Spanish invasion of Mexico.
+(See Luis Reyes García, La Escritura pictográfica en Tlaxcala, 1993, 137.)
 Perhaps some boys were named after this figure in history.
-Huepan (MH651v) and Tlacahuepan (MH650r) are other examples of this name (or like it) attested in the Matrícula de Huexotzinco.
+Other examples of the hieroglyph for Huepan (e.g., MH651v and MH904v) appear in the Matrícula de Huexotzinco.

 Stephanie Wood